VasasA/menu_import/README.txt

 7. Enjoy your saved time ;)

 FEATURES:
- - import your site menu(s) using an easy to understand text format
+1. Quickly create your site's menus using an easy to understand text format.
- - import options:
-   - option to publish or not publish the stub nodes